 The Lesson of the Fig Tree

-Surely, in some way Jesus is looking forward to recent events such as his resurrection and ascension as well as the destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
+Surely, in some way Jesus is anticipating upcoming events such as his resurrection and ascension, as well as the destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
 But with Jesus at the center of all events and time, things tend to be complex and layered, and so this verse also points to the fulfilment of all things.
 “This generation,” referring not merely to those alive at the time of Christ, but to believers at all times, the generation of the Church, continues until all things are accomplished.
 In his commentary on the Gospel of Matthew, Stepanos Siwnetsi writes,